microsoft/hi-ml/.github/actions/format_coverage/README.md

 # Format coverage action

-This action loads the file coverage.txt produced by pytest-cov, formats it as an HTML table, and adds it to the commit as a comment.
+This action loads the file coverage.txt produced by pytest-cov, formats it as a markdown table, and adds it to the commit as a comment.

 ## Build